Acute myeloid leukemia: World Health Organization

 The WHO classification of AML attempts to be more clinically useful and to produce more meaningful prognostic information than the FAB criteria.
+The French–American–British (FAB) classification system is based on morphology to define specific immunotypes.
+The World Health Organization (WHO) classification reviews chromosome translocations and evidence of dysplasia.
+See French–American–British (FAB) classification system.

 Each of the WHO categories contains numerous descriptive subcategories of interest to the hematopathologist and oncologist; however, most of the clinically significant information in the WHO schema is communicated via categorization into one of the subtypes listed below.

 The revised fourth edition of the WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues was released in 2016.
-This classification, which is based on a combination of genetic and immunophenotypic markers and morphology, defines the subtypes of AML and related neoplasms as: In 2022 a new classification has been published.
+This classification, which is based on a combination of genetic and immunophenotypic markers and morphology, defined the subtypes of AML and related neoplasms as shown below.
+In 2022, a new classification was published.

 Acute leukemias of ambiguous lineage (also known as mixed phenotype or biphenotypic acute leukemia) occur when the leukemic cells can not be classified as either myeloid or lymphoid cells, or where both types of cells are present.

-French-American-British
+French–American–British

-The French-American-British (FAB) classification system provides terminology that is still sometimes used, and it remains a valuable diagnostic tool in areas without access to genetic testing, this system has largely become obsolete in favor of the WHO classification, which correlates more strongly with treatment outcomes.
+The French–American–British (FAB) classification system provides terminology that is still sometimes used, and it remains a valuable diagnostic tool in areas without access to genetic testing, this system has largely become obsolete in favor of the WHO classification, which correlates more strongly with treatment outcomes.

 The FAB system divides AML into eight subtypes, M0 through to M7, based on the type of cell from which the leukemia developed and its degree of maturity.
 AML of types M0 to M2 may be called acute myeloblastic leukemia.
 Classification is done by examining the appearance of the malignant cells with light microscopy and/or by using cytogenetics to characterize any underlying chromosomal abnormalities.
 The subtypes have varying prognoses and responses to therapy.

 Six FAB subtypes (M1 through to M6) were initially proposed in 1976, although later revisions added M7 in 1985 and M0 in 1987.

 The morphologic subtypes of AML also include rare types not included in the FAB system, such as acute basophilic leukemia, which was proposed as a ninth subtype, M8, in 1999.